 Day 3 – Any Day Fun-Day

 - Grab a cappuccino and a muffin at the complimentary coffee bar in the Hotel lobby before heading downstairs to the award-winning Spa for a relaxing and detoxifying eucalyptus steam.
-Now that you’ve nurtured your skin, dine at TRIO for brunch.
+Now that you’ve nurtured your skin, dine at our restaurant for brunch.

 - Soak up Austin’s 300 days of sunshine with an aquatic-adventure on Lake Austin or Lake Travis.
 Groups can take advantage of boat and pontoon rentals or partake on an individual basis with a stand-up paddleboard or wave runner session.